-For simplicity we first implemented a recursive STA/LTA coincidence trigger to detect the rockfall signals (Trnkoczy, 2012).
-We used the following parameters for event detection: STA window = 5 s, LTA window = 120 s, trigger-on threshold ratio = 4.0, trigger-off ratio = 1.5, minimum number of stations = 4.
-All events in our dataset created seismic waves strong enough to be in principle detected with the values stated above.
-Table 1 lists the number of stations with positive STA/LTA trigger for each rockfall.
+For simplicity we first implemented a recursive STA / LTA coincidence trigger to detect the rockfall signals (Trnkoczy, 2012).
+We used the following parameters for event detection: STA window, 5 s; LTA window, 120 s; trigger-on threshold ratio, 4.0; trigger-off ratio, 1.5; minimum number of stations, four.
+All events in our dataset created seismic waves strong enough to in principle be detected with the values stated above.
+Table 1 lists the number of stations with a positive STA / LTA trigger for each rockfall.
 The number of stations used for single event analysis in this study ranges from the minimum of four stations to more than 70 stations.
-The activation time of the STA/LTA trigger also serves as initial signal onset time for further processing.
+The acti-